nextflow-io/nextflow/docs/channel.rst

   `Collection <http://docs.oracle.com/javase/7/docs/api/java/util/Collection.html>`_ interface, the resulting channel emits the collection entries as individual items.

-Thus the following two declarations produce an identical result even tough in the first case the items are specified as multiple arguments while in the second case as a single list object argument::
+Thus the following two declarations produce an identical result even though in the first case the items are specified as multiple arguments while in the second case as a single list object argument::

     Channel.from( 1, 3, 5, 7, 9 )